Chi-Huey Wong: Education

+Wong graduated from National Taiwan University with a Bachelor of Science (B.S.) in 1970 and a Master of Science (M.S.) in 1977, both in biochemical sciences.
+He then completed graduate studies in the United States and earned his Ph.D. in organic chemistry in 1982 from the Massachusetts Institute of Technology (MIT) under the direction of professor George M. Whitesides.
+At MIT, he studied the use of enzymes as catalysts in organic synthesis.

 Research and career

-Wong continued his postdoctoral research work with George M. Whitesides at Harvard University from 1982 to 1983, then began his independent career at Texas A&M University in the Chemistry Department.
+Wong continued his postdoctoral research work with George M. Whitesides at Harvard University from 1982 to 1983, then began his independent career at Texas A&M University in the chemistry department.
 During his tenure at Texas A&M University, he went through the ranks including assistant professor, associate professor, and professor of chemistry.